 Jane is attacked and runs for home.

 Sunday passed uneventfully.
-Ray went for his monthly visit to his parents and Kevin's Sundays always followed the same pattern; lie in, pub with the boys, dinner, afternoon nap, pub with the boys again, and then to bed drunk with little chance of any amorous adventures.
-The girls had most of the day to themselves and most of the evening at the Bingo Hall.
+Ray went to visit his parents and Rose told me that Kevin's Sundays always followed the same pattern; lie in, pub with the boys, dinner, afternoon nap, pub with the boys again, and then to bed drunk with little chance of any amorous adventures.
+We had most of the day to ourselves and most of the evening at the Bingo Hall.

 After the breakfast rush at the café on Monday morning, Carol opened her purse and took out half a crown.
 "Can you pop down to Barton's, Jane, and get another two dozen rolls."
-Jane took the money, but her eyes were on an old worn photograph of a baby girl in the pocket of Carol's purse.
-Carol saw her looking and turned her purse so she could get a better look.
+I took the money, but my eyes were on an old worn photograph of a baby girl in the pocket of Carol's purse.
+Carol saw me looking and turned her purse so I could get a better look.
 "Pretty, isn't she?"

 "Very pretty."
-Jane smiled.
+I smiled.
 "Is she your daughter?"

 "No, that's my baby sister.
 She was a lovely kid."